Skip to content

 Purchase of title insurance

 The Florida lawyer will help the out of state buyer select a title insurance company if the seller hasn’t already arranged for one.
-The lawyer will then review any legal issues to make sure the buyer obtains a clear and free title to the property.
+The lawyer will then review any legal issues to make sure the buyer obtains a clear and a title to the property.

 Homeowner’s insurance